Frequently asked questions

 No way!
 We have designed our studio for adults, as we believe everyone likes to create.
 We’ve created an environment aimed at adults, We often see parents come with the intention that they will sit and watch or help their children paint and within 10 minutes they themselves are happily painting with their kids.
 We are also open late every Thursday and from 6pm until 9pm it’s adults only.

 There are no age limitations.
 It depends of the individual’s capabilities and attention span, We have had a 5 year old take 2 hours to paint a monster truck with no breaks!
 For the younger children, we’d recommend an adult being hands-on and helping, especially with the paint as we do not like to see a lot of waste.
+Please keep an eye on youngsters as breakages will need to be paid for.

 We recommend only trying a hand print when babies are over one year old.
 Any younger than a year babies tend to keep their hands clenched and it is virtually impossible to guarantee a good print.
 So we would always recommend a foot print for any babies under 1 years old.